About Southwest Ohio AEYC

 Garri Davis is a native of Cincinnati, Ohio.
 She has an MSM Degree from Indiana Wesleyan University in organizational management, where she graduated cum laude.
 Garri owns Water Lily Learning Center where she employs of 25 staff members and serves over 150 children.
 She is the CEO of the Garri Davis Agency and, as a transformation strategic business coach for childcare owners, she provides business development and leadership consulting and training.
 She is also a speaker and is the author of the international best-selling book CEO In Stilettos.
 Garri also serves as Board Chair for Dress for Success and Portulaca and as a Board Member for the African American Chamber of Commerce.

-Cynthia Douglas, AAS
+Cynthia Douglas, BSEd

 Board Member